Extinction Rebellion will 'step up' action if government ignores two climate demands

 They also want the government to create “emergency citizens assemblies” to tackle the climate crisis.

-The groups said they had given Downing Street a deadline of 5pm on Tuesday 25 April to reply to the demands or they will escalare their actions.
+The groups said they had given Downing Street a deadline of 5pm on Tuesday 25 April to reply to the demands or they will escalate their actions.

-It comes as climate groups prepare for four days of action taking place in Parliament Square, London, beginning on Friday, 21 April.
+It comes as they prepare for four days of action taking place in Parliament Square, London, beginning on Friday, 21 April.

 More than 200 organisations are supporting the protests – including Greenpeace and Friends of the Earth, XR said.

-Some 28,000 people have so far said they will attend the protest, although XR expects more to attend over the course of the weekend.
+Some 28,000 people have so far said they will attend the protest, although XR expects more to join the demonstrations over the course of the weekend.

 In a joint press conference on Tuesday, XR insisted that the demonstrations were not intended as “public disruption” but accepted that the sheer number of people attending may cause “logistical issues” in and around Westminster, with the London Marathon taking place on Sunday.